nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/content-model/documents.md

 - **Accepted children types**: The document types selected here will be creatable just under the document type being designed.
 This attribute only appears for document types that have the "folderish" facet.

 {{#> callout type='info'}}
-If a document type must be listed on tthe create modal, you have to define on the document type definition its container types.
-Declaring only allowed accepted children document types is not sufficient.
+If a document type must be listed in the create modal, you have to define its container types on the document type definition.
+It isn't sufficient to only declare **allowed accepted children document types**.
 {{/callout}}

 - **Document Facets**: Read the page [Available Facets]({{page space='nxdoc' page='available-facets'}}) for better understanding of what facets are and which ones are available.
 If you don't find the facet you are looking for, you can add it [using the custom facet registry]({{page page='registries'}}).